g1mv/density/README.md

 One of the biggest assets of DENSITY is that its work unit is **not a byte** like other libraries, but **a group of 4 bytes**.

-That is, when other libraries consume one byte of data and then apply an algorithmic processing to it, DENSITY consumes 4 bytes and then applies its algorithmic processing.
+When other libraries consume one byte of data and then apply an algorithmic processing to it, DENSITY consumes 4 bytes and then applies its algorithmic processing.

 That's why DENSITY's algorithms were designed from scratch.
 They have to alleviate for 4-byte work units and still provide great speed.